johnjohn123456/exciteHolidays/README.md

 # ATM

-T  his project is a simulation of atm machine.
+  This project is a simulation of atm machine.

 ## Information about the stack